 So today we’ll be making some comforting bacon jalapeno mac and cheese.

 BACON JALAPENO MAC AND CHEESE TIPS AND TRICKS

-But for those that don’t know what a béchamel sauce is, don’t let the fancy name chase you away.
-It’s just a white cream sauce made from mixing equal parts of butter and flour together and adding some milk.
+For those that don’t know what a béchamel sauce is, don’t let the fancy name chase you away.
+It’s just a white cream sauce made by mixing equal parts of butter and flour together and adding some milk.
 That’s it!
 It really is that easy.
 The starch acts as a thickener for the milk to create a creamy, white sauce.
-Cook the butter and flour mixture (also known as roux) for a bit to get rid of the floury taste and pour in milk.
-Simmer for awhile till it’s nice and thick and creamy.
+Cook the butter and flour mixture (also known as a roux) for a bit to get rid of the floury taste and pour in the milk.
+Simmer for a while till it’s nice and thick and creamy.

-So this was supposed to a recipe for classic mac and cheese but I ended up dressing it up some.
-It didn’t have enough bite for me so I added in a teaspoon of mustard.
+So this was supposed to be a recipe for classic mac and cheese but I ended up dressing it up some.
+It didn’t have enough bite for me so I added a teaspoon of mustard.
 Then I tossed in about a cup of bacon bits and some diced jalapenos.
-Since it was a last minute alteration, I only had pickled jalapenos but feel free to use fresh ones if you like.
+Since it was a last-minute alteration, I only had pickled jalapenos but feel free to use fresh ones if you like.
 But yes, bacon and jalapenos.
-Wow did it taste so much better.
+Wow, did it taste so much better.